ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 ## Localization - the Local SP

-* Calculates a pose of the AGV inside the built map
+* Calculates a pose with covariance of the AGV inside the built map
-* Calculates a pose of the AGV inside the incrementally built map of the SLAM process
+* Calculates a pose with covariance of the AGV inside the incrementally built map of the SLAM process
-* Sends a pose of the AGV to Task Planner, HMI, RAN
+* Sends a pose with covariance of the AGV to Task Planner, HMI, RAN

 ## Mapping - the Local SP